Jus7Alex/Dice-Game/README.md

 Game Rules:

   1. First player who reaches 100 pts gets to win.
-  2. Whoever rolls a 1 loses all acumulated points.
+  2. Whoever rolls a 1 loses all acumulated points and the right to roll more dices.